MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/LibTIRPC_32bit.md

 ## Configuration

-To configure the libtirpc 32-bit package for compilation, run the following commands:
+To configure the LibTIRPC 32-bit package for compilation, run the following commands:

 ```bash
 make distclean